 The first meeting of this SIG took place in 21 April 2015.

-- Tamaki Campus Building 730 Room 266, University of Auckland.
+- Tamaki Campus Building

 - The presentation will start at 4.30pm and will finish after discussion by 6pm. (room available from 4pm for networking).

 All SLTs welcome.
 No charge.
 Please RSVP.
+Add yourself to the mailing list on the side of this webpage.

 Joining in by teleconference: We’ll send out Zoom information nearer the time for anyone who wants to join in via teleconference.
 Thanks for being patient with Zoom.
 It is amazing when it works but never seems to go completely smoothly!